SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 A Guided Tour of the Swift Language
 ===================================

-Tradition suggests that the first program write in a new language should print the words "Hello, world" on the screen.
+Tradition suggests that the first program in a new language should print the words "Hello, world" on the screen.
 In Swift, this can be done in a single line: